Vardot/varbase-behat/tools/install-selenium-server/README.txt

 ================================================================================
 Then Reboot.

-The only thing we do need is a rest Button to restart the selenium server to work in a new automated testing session.
+The only thing we do need is a reset Button to restart the selenium server to work in a new automated testing session.